SEP007/resources/system-proposals.md

 **Cons in picking this**

-Pitfalls are that [cloc](http://cloc.sourceforge.net/) told me that the project over all has *24720 sloc* of which probably *20k* is library source code.
+Pitfalls are that [cloc](http://cloc.sourceforge.net/) told me that the project over all has *24720 sloc- of which probably *20k- is library source code.
 Anyhow, taking the underlying module-system, ORM-layer and the library itself gives us a decent amount to work with.

 **Pros in picking this**